4 Ways To Measure Sales Targets In Salesforce

 Cons of the GSP Target Tracker

-• A per company per license fee (unlimited users).
+• There's a per-company license fee (unlimited users).

 It’s the right choice if

-• Your need is for a straightforward solution that gives powerful insight into target attainment and pipeline coverage.
+• You need a straightforward solution that gives powerful insight into target attainment and pipeline coverage.

 So, that’s our detailed explanation of the four ways to measure sales versus target or quota in Salesforce.